Patrickcxt/frcnn_torch/README.md

 # frcnn_torch
-A implement of Fast RCNN using torch.
+An implement of Fast RCNN using torch.
 Cooperate with Weimian Li.